Search for Gabby Petito's fiancé Brian Laundrie resumes in Florida's Carlton Reserve

 On August 27, the application said that Petito sent an "odd text" about her grandfather that was phrased in a way she did not normally speak, sparking concern from her mother.
 According to the application, it was the last text she sent before she disappeared.

 Authorities have been searching for Laundrie since his family reported him missing last Friday.
 On Saturday, police and FBI began searching for him in the Carlton Reserve, a 24,000-acre county park in Florida's Sarasota County.
+Laundrie's family told authorities they believed he entered the area last week.

 Police said Tuesday the search was resuming on the Venice side of the reserve.